 That night we see the entirety of the Milky Way.
 Most of the named stars have Arabic names – rigel: Orion’s left foot; betelgeuse: his armpit; aldebaran: in Taurus, a follower of the Plieades; deneb: the head of the northern cross.
 Light pollution from the highway is minimal.
 We feast on olives and stale pita bread.

 Sleeping on the beach is surprisingly pleasant.
 Sand somehow entered the tent and is encrusting my body.
 It’s getting light out and the morning breeze is whistling through the dunes.
 Mosquitoes have devoured my feet.
-I check WebMD to assess the risk of malaria in the region and discover that I might have lunch cancer, leukemia, heart disease, and a contagious skin disease - none of which ended up coming to pass.
+I check WebMD to assess the risk of malaria in the region and discover that I might have lung cancer, leukemia, heart disease, and a contagious skin disease I can’t pronounce - the risk of malaria is low but still extant.

 THE ABODE OF GOD